MONICA-Project/GOST-tools/readme.md

 --file "file_path"
 ```

-Make a sql-like query from a file with path "file_path"
+Make a SQL-like query from a file with path "file_path"
 ```
 --sql "file_path"